adel-mamin/amast/libs/hsm/README.rst

 ===========

 Submachines are reusable HSMs.
 They can be as simple as one reusable state.
-The more complex submachines can be multistate interconnected HSMs.
+The more complex submachines can be multi state interconnected HSMs.

 The main purpose of submachines is code reuse.